The Kruger National Park Hippo

 • Whales

-They're also semi-aquatic and they leave the water at dusk to graze on grass.
+They’re also semi-aquatic, spending some of their life in water and some on land.They leave the water at dusk to graze on grass.
 They will venture up to 8km (5 miles) from a river to graze!
 If you go for a sunset or night game drive in Kruger National Park, you might see one on the side of the road.
-We did on our last trip!
+We saw about 8 on one sunset game drive wandering around the place!

 At some Kruger National Park rest camps near rivers, such as Lower Sabie, you can hear these great animals laughing in the rivers at night.
 It's unforgettable!